• Skip to primary navigation

 Should You Boil Brats Before Grilling?

-Boiling brats before grilling is a crutch used by people afraid to serve undercooked brats.
+No, boiling brats before grilling is a crutch used by people afraid to serve undercooked brats.
 This allows them to precook the brats and then simply brown them on the grill.
 Others boil the brats in beer to add flavor.
-However, the problem with this is the intense temperature of the boiling opens the ends of the casings and renders out a lot of delicious juice from the brats, resulting in a drier, less flavorful, bratwurst.
+However, the problem with this method is the intense temperature of the boiling opens the ends of the casings and renders out a lot of delicious juices from the brats, resulting in a drier, less flavorful, bratwurst.

 There is a solution, however.
-Rather than boiling the brats, use a Beer Brat Bath instead, otherwise known as a Beer Hot Tub.
-This serves two functions.
-Most importantly, it keeps the brats warm after grilling so people can come grab one whenever they are hungry, and secondly, it infuses the brat with the flavor of beer, like boiling does, except it is done and a more manageable temperature.
-If your brat bath is kept around 160 degrees the brats will be piping hot, without drying out and over-cooking.
+Rather than boiling the brats, use a Beer Brat Bath with an aluminum pan instead, otherwise known as a Beer Hot Tub.
+This keeps the brats warm after grilling so people can come to grab one whenever they are hungry, and secondly, it infuses the brat with delicious beer flavor, like boiling does, except it is done and a more manageable temperature.
+If your brat bath is kept around 160 degrees the beer brats will be piping hot, without drying out and over-cooking.
+You can even substitute apple cider rather than beer to make it alcohol-free while still adding extra flavor.

 Grilled Brats Feature